World Meteorological Organization

 A key function of WMO coordination is ensuring that all Members can benefit from FOSS, regardless of their technical capacity, and making sure that no Member is left behind.
 This includes:

 • Capacity building: Providing training, documentation and technical support to help Members evaluate, deploy and maintain FOSS solutions.
-This is particularly important for developing countries and small island developing states, where resource constraints may limit the ability to engage with FOSS communities directly.
+This is particularly important for developing countries and small island developing States, where resource constraints may limit the ability to engage with FOSS communities directly.

 • Knowledge transfer: Facilitating the exchange of experience and expertise between Members, for example through workshops, code sprints and hackathons organized alongside WMO events or in collaboration with partner organizations.